sye8/SimpleTrilateration/README.md

 This branch will be the optimized version

-Requires Apache Commons Math 3
+Requires Apache Commons Math 3 and a trilateration algorithm from [here](https://github.com/lemmingapex/trilateration)

 Communication with iBeaconDataReceiver requires Google Gson